2007 WNBA Finals: Game 4

 With the poor-shooting Phoenix Mercury on the verge of elimination, coach Paul Westhead decided to run the offense through Cappie Pondexter.
 Pondexter scored a game-high 26 points, including a driving bank shot with 21 seconds to play, and the Phoenix Mercury defeated the Detroit Shock 77–76 to force a deciding fifth game in the WNBA finals.

-The Mercury will try to become the first team in WNBA history to win a title on the road.
+The Mercury would try in Game Five to become the first team in WNBA history to win a title on the road.
 Detroit, which won championships in 2003 and 2006, goes home to the Palace of Auburn Hills, where it is 5–1 this postseason.
 The only loss was a 28-point rout by the Mercury in Game 2.

 Phoenix shot 34.7 percent from the floor in an 88–83 loss in Game 3 - matching the worst shooting percentage in Westhead's two seasons as head coach.
 The Mercury came out just as cold this time, hitting two of their first 11 shots and finishing the first period 5-for-18 (27.8 percent).
 But Detroit was even more out of sync, and the Mercury went on a 14–4 run late in the first quarter and early in the second to take a 22–14 lead.
 The Shock found their rhythm in the second quarter, hitting 9-of-19 shots to take a 35–33 halftime lead.
 But they had missed an opportunity to bury the Mercury.